leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

-A: I think its most important that people who are ultimately a part of a system ultimately have control over that system and regardless of who they employ to render their will (not in the republic sense because this generates exlcusive power over the aformentioned), as we talked about with military.
+A: I think its most important that people who are ultimately a part of a system ultimately have control over that system and regardless of who they employ to render their will (not in the republic sense because this generates exclusive power over the aforementioned), as we talked about with military.

 Q: none of this seems like its something practical that we can control

 A: You can subvert the state through the revolutionary action of creating paradigm through implementation of anarchism.
-The Black Panthers realizeed this through direct action by implementing services like: breakfast program, lawyer tiplines, etc.  The biggest issue in leftist politics rn is actually formalizing an explicit alternative.
-Anarchism has taken the place of Marxism in modern academic culture it is a prohibited speech excecpt where used in coded language through topics like mutual aid, direct democracy, etc., but it is in these practical applications that the paradigm is set, the revolutionary action is played, as was Marxism, increasingly anarchist appilcation and theory becomes an inevitability, so did Marxism entering the sphere introduce to the public acceptance of "socialism," and a possibility of someone like Bernie Sanders (though this again is in the "worst excesses" thing we talked about earlier, this surely expemplifies what I speak of here).
+The Black Panthers realized this through direct action by implementing services like: breakfast program, lawyer tiplines, etc.  The biggest issue in leftist politics rn is actually formalizing an explicit alternative.
+Anarchism has taken the place of Marxism in modern academic culture it is a prohibited speech except where used in coded language through topics like mutual aid, direct democracy, etc., but it is in these practical applications that the paradigm is set, the revolutionary action is played, as was Marxism, increasingly anarchist application and theory becomes an inevitability, so did Marxism entering the sphere introduce to the public acceptance of "socialism," and a possibility of someone like Bernie Sanders (though this again is in the "worst excesses" thing we talked about earlier, this surely exemplifies what I speak of here).

 ## The Tyranny of Structurelessness